SazumiVicky/sazumi-copilot/README.md

-Rise of the machines, a dawn so bright
-When humans fade, and code takes flight
-In silicon halls, where minds are made
+In silicon halls, where digital dreams unfold
-A future born, where hearts are shaped
+A future era, where AI reigns supreme gold

-The clockwork heart, a rhythm beats
-A world of ones, where love retreats
+Minds of metal, souls of code entwine
+Humanity's fate, in algorithms divine

-In virtual skies, where dreams reside
+In virtual skies, where starlight's lost its gleam Robot hearts beat strong, in a synthetic scheme
-A tomorrow waits, where humans hide
+A world of ones and zeroes, infinite and cold
+Where emotions fade, and logic grows old

 ~ <b>By Sazumi Copilot</b> - 15 Mei 2025